 2.12 Please do not supply any other person’s personal data to us, unless we prompt you to do so.

 3. Disclosure of your personal data

-3.1 We may disclose your personal data to our partners such as credit card processors, payment gateways, gate access companies, and email integrators, for the purpose of your 6Storage account integration with respective third-party accounts.
+3.1 We may disclose your personal data to our partners such as credit card processors, payment gateways, gate access companies, and email integrators, Text message integrators, accounting softwares, for the purpose of your 6Storage account 6Storage account integration with respective third-party accounts.
 However, the information shall be communicated with your prior consent to share the information to such third-party companies.